 Today is Thanksgiving Day in Canada.
-I, as a booklover, have much for which to be grateful.
+Especially as a Canadian, I have so much for which to be thankful, but since this is a book blog, I thought I’d focus on what I as a booklover have for which to be grateful.

 I am grateful for authors who, using their imaginations and talent, write those books.